repackel/repack/Table/readme.md

   tableSelection: true, // Multiple select Table, default `false`
-  customTable: true, // custom Table, default `false` tableList:[], // Table header Props, Not necessary when customizing the table }
+  customTable: true, // custom Table, default `false` tableList:[], // Table header Props, Not necessary when customizing the table
+  tableCellFallbackText: 'N/A', // Alternative text for table cells, optional.
+Displayed when the value of the table cell is empty, it is effective for the whole table.
+No default
+}
 ```